HA Sustainable Infrastructure Capital, Inc. research snapshot

 Frequently Asked Questions

 This page is an informational research tool only and is not investment advice, financial advice, or a recommendation to buy or sell HASI stock.
-Forecast scenarios are based on available public data, technical snapshots, and stated assumptions as of the data cutoff date and may be wrong.
+Forecast scenarios are based on available public data, technical snapshots, and stated assumptions as of the August 3, 2026 data cutoff and may be wrong.
+GAAP results can be distorted by HLBV and other non-cash items.
 Always verify current filings, prices, risks, and personal suitability before making financial decisions.